ConstantinoSchillebeeckx/Techshop-EEE-201/chapter_3/README.md

   analogVal = analogRead(A5); // read analog value

+  // turn green LED on if analogVal is greater than 300,
+  // otherwise turn if off
   if (analogVal >= 300) {
-    digitalWrite(ledG, HIGH); // turn green LED on if analogVal is larger than or equal to 300 } else {
+    digitalWrite(ledG, HIGH); // turn green LED on
+  } else {
-    digitalWrite(ledG, LOW); // turn green LED off if analogVal is smaller than 300 }
+    digitalWrite(ledG, LOW); // turn green LED off
+  }